IQKV/.github/profile/README.md

-# 🛠️ App Scaffolding Toolset
+# 🛠️ App Scaffolding Templates
-Open-source Java library designed for enterprise applications.

-The project aims to provide a fast and structured way to kickstart the development journey, allowing you to set up new projects easily and efficiently by reducing redundant coding time.

 This is a collection of small and useful Java app templates that are not big enough to create their own projects.

-Build an internal tools, admin panels, dashboards & B2B apps with unmatched flexibility.
+Build internal tools, admin panels, dashboards & B2B apps with unmatched flexibility.

 #### Code conventions